RFblaze/YTSubs2srt/README.md

 ## A few comments
 - This program has been tested on Python 3.9.7
 - There are no external libraries that are needed.
+- This program has not been tested with videos that are an hour or longer and as such might not work properly with those transcripts.
 - For the moment, this program does not distinguish the difference between actual timestamps where the subtitles occur and time in sentences.
 For example:

 >4:00